LibOps/islandora-microservices/README.md

             ALPACA_DERIVATIVE_OCR_URL: https://microservices.libops.site/hypercube
 ```

-Your files must have a route over the WWW in order to use this service.
+Your files must have a network route over the WWW in order to use this service (or at least from Google Cloud to your Islandora Server).
 For private files, Islandora handles sending the proper authentication token to allow this service to process your files.

 ### Post Install